SPAM – Part 4

 If you’re certain an email is spam before you open it, don’t open it.
 If you open it and then realise it’s spam, close it.
 Avoid clicking any link from a message that you even remotely suspect is spam.

-If you opened a spam because it appeared to be coming from a friend or co-worker, contact them immediately and let them know that their account has been compromised and/or contact your service provider for assistance.
+If you opened a spam because it appeared to be coming from a friend or co-worker, contact them immediately and inform them that their account has been compromised, and/or contact your service provider for assistance.

 Don’t Open Suspicious Emails

-Spammer’s new technique; collect email addresses by sending emails that contain a tracking pixel, typically a 1x1px image, that tracks whether or not an email was opened.
-If you open a spam email that contains a tracking pixel, the spammer gets a notification that the email was opened and now knows your email address is active.
+Spammers’ new technique: collect email addresses by sending emails that contain a tracking pixel, typically a 1×1 pixel image, which tracks whether an email was opened.
+If you open a spam email that contains a tracking pixel, the spammer receives a notification that the email was opened, and they now know your email address is active.
 Even if you realise after opening the mail that it’s spam and didn’t click any links in the email, it’s too late.

 The best way to avoid having your email address captured in this way is simply to avoid opening emails from senders you don’t recognise.